cfjohnston/bss-slant/README.md

 - Node.js (v14 or higher)
 - npm
 - A Slant 3D API key
 - A 'skuMap.json' file in the root of the project.
-This file maps the Bootstrap Studio SKU to the Slant 3D filename and file URL.
+This file maps the Bootstrap Studio SKU to the Slant 3D filename, file URL, and color.
 See the 'skuMap.json.example' file for the format.

 The following environment variables are required: